-Barbados is one of the most gorgeous islands in the Caribbean, best known for its tropical natural wonders, pristine coastline, and thrilling water sports.
-The island offers an endless choice of outdoor adventures; here you could discover the incredible Harrison’s Cave which is considered as the 8th wonder of the world, experience snorkelling with turtles, enjoy an island safari tour through lush terrain, take surfing lessons, and explore beautiful Barbados beaches.
+Barbados is one of the most gorgeous islands in the Caribbean, offering an endless choice of outdoor adventures; here you could experience snorkelling with turtles, enjoy an island safari tour through lush terrain, take surfing lessons, explore beautiful Barbados beaches, visit charming historic monuments, and try exotic local cuisine; the country’s national dish is cou cou and flying fish – a delicious and fresh fish stew.

 Barbados consists of four major regions; the island’s upscale West Coast is ideal for luxury Barbados holidays with well-kept beaches, exclusive restaurants, and grand beachfront resorts.
 The island’s North Coast is filled with rugged natural landscapes such as sugar cane fields, limestone cliffs, and caves, while the East Coast is the island’s surfing hotspot, home to the lively Atlantic Ocean waves.
 Then there’s the South Coast – a tourist hotspot with lots of nightlife, entertainment, and bustling beaches.